Currently, there is a waiting time due to high demand. Please see our Delivery page for more information.

 This entry was posted in Christmas

-With a bit of care and consideration, though, you can make sure the holidays are great fun for your pets too.
-These ten top tips for keeping pets happy at Christmas will set you on the right track.
+The holidays offer a great opportunity to spend quality time with family and friends – and that includes pets.
+But, it’s also important to remember that what we enjoy about the festive season isn’t the same for our furry or feathered friends.
+With a bit of care and consideration, though, you can make sure the holidays are a fun time for your pets too.
+These ten top tips for helping your pets to have an amazing holiday break will set you on the right track.

 Christmas and New Year are noisy, with people, music and games all adding to the decibels.
-For cats and dogs, it may simply be a case of looking for a quiet spot, and many dogs will be perfectly happy at the centre of the party.
-Caged animals such as budgies, finches, parrots and small mammals don’t find it so easy to escape the noise, though.
+For cats and dogs, it may simply be a case of looking for a quiet spot, although many dogs will even be perfectly happy at the center of the party.
+Caged pets such as budgies, finches, parrots and small mammals, though don’t find it so easy to escape the noise.

 3. Go easy on the treats

 There’s lots of food around at Christmas.
-Your dog will probably be happy to eat leftovers and treats all day, given the chance, but this does not make it a good idea.
-As far as your dog is concerned, it’s best to treat Christmas Day and other festive times like any other day, perhaps with a simple treat such as some turkey skin with the evening meal.
+Your dog will be more than happy to eat leftovers and treats all day, given the chance, but this doesn’t make it a good idea.
+As far as your dog is concerned, it’s best to treat Christmas and New Year like any other day, perhaps with a simple treat such as a few slices of plain turkey with the evening meal.

-The same applies to other pets; and you need to make sure that everyone knows the rules.
+The same applies to other pets, and you’ll also need to make sure that everyone knows the rules.
 A well-meaning guest might try to feed pretzels and salted peanuts to the hamsters and gerbils, or pieces of Christmas cake to the pet birds.
-These human snacks will bring no benefit to your pet, and some items are highly toxic.
-Dogs, for example, cannot eat chocolate or raisins.
+These human snacks will bring no benefit to your pet, and some items are even highly toxic.
+You can find our series of pet-safe festive foods here:

 4. Hang on to some routine